fritids/wp-email-login-1/readme.txt

 Tested up to: 3.3
 Stable tag: trunk

 Lets you use your email address to log into your WordPress account instead of a username.
-Translations available for:
-* German
-* Polish
-* Finnish
-* Swedish
-* Persian
-* French

 == Description ==
 Lets you use your email address to log into your WordPress account instead of a username.